In Entity Framework, we can control how we want to load related data for an entity.

 }

-In this example, Entity Framework will generate a SQL query to retrieve the Customer
+In this example, Entity Framework will generate a SQL query to retrieve the Customer, and then, when we call Load, it will generate another query to retrieve the related Orders.

 The most important question is when to use each of these strategies.
-Let’s start by looking at a summary of each strategy.
+Let’s start by seeing a summary of each strategy.

-Now, let’s see when it is convenient to use each of them, along with their advantages and disadvantages.
+Now, let’s see when it is convenient to use each one, with its advantages and disadvantages.

 Eager Loading

-Useful when we know that we will need all related data from the start.
+Useful when we know we will need all related data from the beginning.

 For example, on a details screen where all data of an entity and its relationships are displayed.

-- Reduction of database queries: By loading all related entities at once, the number of queries to the database is minimized.
+- Reduction of database queries: By loading all related entities at once, the number of database queries is minimized.

 - Better performance in certain scenarios: If we know we will need the related data, Eager Loading can be more efficient than making multiple queries.

-- Data Overhead: If we load more data than necessary, we may end up with excess information in memory, which can affect performance.
+- Data overhead: If we load more data than necessary, we can end up with an excess of information in memory, which can affect performance.

 Lazy Loading

-Useful when we are not sure whether we will need the related data, or when we will only access them under certain conditions.
+Useful when we are not sure if we will need the related data, or when we will only access them under certain conditions.

 For example, in a list of entities where details are only loaded when clicking on an item.

-- On-demand loading: Data is only loaded when truly needed, which can save memory and execution time.
+- On-demand loading: Data is only loaded when it is really needed, which can save memory and execution time.

-- Simplicity in code: There’s no need to specify which related entities to load, simplifying the code.
+- Code simplicity: It is not necessary to specify which related entities to load, which simplifies the code.

-- Performance Issues: If we access many related entities, we can end up with a large number of queries to the database, known as the “N+1 queries” problem.
+- Performance issues: If we access many related entities, we can end up with a large number of database queries, known as the “N+1 queries” problem.

 Explicit Loading